AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 - [Robust Simulations of Turing Machines with Analytic Maps and Flows](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.158.5210&rep=rep1&type=pdf) by Daniel S. Graća, Manuel L. Campagnolo, and Jorge Buescu

-The overall concept is to define, given a Turing machine, an ODE whose action corresponds to the evaluation of said machine.
+The overall concept of that paper is to define, given a Turing machine, an ODE whose action corresponds to the evaluation of said machine.
 Much of the paper pertains to particular, somewhat tedious, numerical functions for various specifics, but the general concept is quite straightforward.
 They start by encoding the transition of the Turing machine as a function ℕ³ → ℕ³, where the three natural numbers encode, respectively, the state, the tape left of the head, and the tape right of the head.
 They then construct an analytic function ℝ³ → ℝ³ with an error term which, as the error approaches 0, approaches the discrete function on natural inputs.
 This is then used to create a function ℝ⁴ → ℝ³, where the extra real is a variable, t, for time, representing the number of times the transition function is iterated.
-If the function halts, then there exists a well-defined limit as t approaches infinity, defining the output state of the machine on a given input.
+If the function halts, then there exists a well-defined limit as t approaches infinity defining the output state of the machine on a given input.
 Ultimately everything is described in terms of solutions to polynomial ODEs, showing that they are Turing complete.

 I won't go into the specifics of the paper beyond that.
 In some sense, I could end the post there since we can select a universal Turing machine and implement whatever algorithm we want on that machine, and shove it into the equation described in that paper.
 But that's not very enlightening, and it's even less useful.
 Instead, I want to take the encodings of the many discrete types described in my last post and use similar techniques to make them continuous.
 The exercise was, at least to me, somewhat eye-opening and really puts into focus the relation between analog and digital computation.